JCE 94.11 November 2017 Issue Highlights

 Polymer Concepts across the Curriculum

-The November 2017 issue of the Journal of Chemical Education is now available to subscribers.
+The November 2017 issue of the Journal of Chemical Education is now available online to subscribers.
 The entire issue is focused on polymer concepts across the curriculum.
 This special issue provides useful ideas and tools for chemistry instructors of all levels.

 Cover: Polymer Concepts across the Curriculum